What’s the difference between long-term and short-term business loans?

 Short-term business loans

-For most business owners, a short-term loan will be the way to go.
+For most business owners, a short-term loan is the way to go.
 These types of loans can provide you the funds you need fast, sometimes in as few as 24 hours.

 And with more alternative lending choices available now than ever before, it’s become that much easier for business owners to skip the restrictive loan requirements of traditional banks and obtain the money they need from elsewhere.

 “Most times, small to medium size businesses don’t need long-term financing …,” said National Funding founder and CEO David Gilbert.
-“Alternative lending options, like working capital loans, merchant cash advances or small ticket equipment leasing, offer the flexibility and quick turnaround needed for owners to keep their businesses running smoothly.”
+“Alternative lending options, like working capital loans, or small ticket equipment leasing, offer the flexibility and quick turnaround needed for owners to keep their businesses running smoothly.”

 Essentially, short-term loans are an easier way for business owners to get liquidity and overcome financial setbacks, as opposed to taking on larger, more long-term debt.